akitorahayashi/silent-cue/README.md

 The app offers a simple interface optimized for the compact Apple Watch screen, allowing you to easily set timers and choose vibration patterns.
 Built with The Composable Architecture (TCA), it ensures stable operation and maintainability.
 The app is optimized for Apple Watch Series 10 and watchOS 11.2.

+## Key Features

+### Intuitive Timer Setting
+Provides an interface for easily selecting hours and minutes to start a timer immediately.
+The simple design allows for quick operation even on a small screen.

+### Smooth Navigation
+Uses SwiftUI's NavigationStack for fluid, animated transitions between screens, providing a more polished user experience.

+### Countdown Display
+Visually displays the countdown from the set time.
+When the remaining time is less than 1 minute, it changes color to red for added visibility.

+### Haptic Feedback
+Choose from various haptic patterns for timer completion.
+Select from notification, success, and other vibration patterns to customize feedback based on your situation.

+### Customizable Settings
+Customize settings such as vibration type and auto-stop feature according to user preferences.
+Settings are automatically saved and reflected in subsequent uses.

+### Background Execution
+The timer continues to run accurately even after sending the app to the background, notifying you with vibration when the set time has elapsed.

 ## Architecture

 This project uses The Composable Architecture (TCA 1.19.0) to provide a consistent method for state management and UI updates: